KerrLyu/KerrLyu.github.io/content/homepage/about.md

 ### Presented at Southern Economic Association 94th Annual Meeting
 **11/23/2024 - 11/25/2024**
-Our paper entitled *"How do Minimum Wages Affect Nonemployer Business Establishments in the United States"* has been accepted for presentation at the [**Southern Economic Association 94th Annual Meeting**](https://sea.mymeetingsavvy.net/program).
+Our paper entitled *"How do Minimum Wages Affect Nonemployer Business Establishments in the United States?"* has been accepted for presentation at the [**Southern Economic Association 94th Annual Meeting**](https://sea.mymeetingsavvy.net/program).